jzelinskie/gochugaru/README.md

 ...

-// CheckBuilders group together a bunch of checks that are optimally batched
-// together.
-var b gg.CheckBuilder
-for _, founder := range []string{"jake", "joey", "jimmy"} {
+// Build up a set of relationships to be checked like any other slice. var founders []Relationship for _, founder := range []string{"jake", "joey", "jimmy"} {
+  // There are various constructors for the Relationship type that can
-  rel, err := gg.RelationshipFromTriple("company:authzed", "founder", "user:"+founder)
+  // trade-off allocations for legibility and understandability. rel, err := gg.RelationshipFromTriple("company:authzed", "founder", "user:"+founder)
   if err != nil {
     ...
   }
-  b.AddRelationship(rel)
+  founders = append(founders, rel)
 }

-// Various Check methods can be used to simplify common assertions. allAreFounders, err := client.CheckAll(ctx, b) if err != nil {
+// Various Check methods can be used to simplify common assertions. allAreFounders, err := client.CheckAll(ctx, founders...) if err != nil {
   ...
 } else if !allAreFounders {